 I certify that the information submitted is complete and correct.
 I agree to clearly identify the property (if not already addressed) and stake the location of the improvements on the site within four days of submitting this application.
 I understand that the intent of the Site Plan Review process is to address the impacts of location and type of structures, and that modifications may be required.
-Site work will not be done prior to issuance of a Grading of Building Permit.
+Site work will not be done prior to issuance of a Grading or Building Permit county personnel cannot access the property, then it could cause delays in reviewing your application.